Freddson/box/README.md

 <div style="text-align:center"><img src="https://forthebadge.com/images/badges/made-with-javascript.svg">   <img src=https://forthebadge.com/images/badges/open-source.svg></div>

 ## Why Box was written
-I saw that no one has ever written a package manager for Linux distros in JavaScript/Node.js, so I thought it would be a fun challenge.
+I saw that no one has ever written a package manager for Linux in JavaScript/Node.js, so I thought it would be a fun challenge.

 ## The advantages of box
 - **Very lightweight**, it weighs around 300kb.